Azure/kubernetes-volume-drivers/README.md

 # kubernetes flexvolume driver on Azure
-This repository contains all kuernetes flex volume drivers on azure
+This repository contains all kuernetes volume drivers on azure

 # Contributing
 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a